 Here are some of the highlights and wildlife you’ll find at each of these stunning destinations.

 You’ll feel like you’ve entered another world once you sail into Milford Sound, one of New Zealand’s most beautiful and popular natural attractions.
 As you glide into the serene, narrow passage surrounded by steep, lush cliffs and magnificent waterfalls, you’ll find it hard not to stare in awe.
+It’s one of those once-in-a-lifetime experiences you’ll treasure long after your trip.

 As part of Te Wahipounamu, a UNESCO World Heritage Site, Milford Sound is a naturally protected habitat that was once described as “the eighth wonder of the world” by Rudyard Kipling, author of The Jungle Book.